 If you have any questions about how we handle your data, you can contact our data protection officer by emailing email@example.com.

-What personal information do we collect on this website?
+What personal data do we collect on this website?

-In general you can use this website without providing any personal information.
+In general you can use this website without providing any personal data.
 If you choose to use certain features you may need to provide your name, email address, and other information.
-We will always ask you before we collect your personal information.
+We will always ask you before we collect your personal data.

 Help desk registration